nechoventsi/rysize/README.md

 ### Usage

-In a terminal window simply do `rysize --help` to see the help page for the app.
+In a terminal window simply do `rysize --help` to see the help page.
 Options are:

     -p, --path TEXT       Full path to containing directory or file.
 Use '.' for current working directory.
     -w, --width INTEGER   New width.